oudream/RobWork/doc/sphinx/installation/ubuntu_install.rst

 As they are automatically downloaded, when needed.
 Do notice that the cmake packages are versioned to fit with the RobWork Versions.

-- sdurw-cmake<version>
+- sdurw-cmake
     - This package is only installed it libsdurw-all-dev as it currently can't handle the individual components.
       It will therefore always try to load all sdurw libraries.
-- sdurwhw-cmake<version>
-    - Is supplied with the individual "-dev" packages
-- sdurws-cmake<version>
+- sdurws-cmake
     - It is fetched together with libsdurws-dev.
-- sdurwsim-cmake<version>
+- sdurwsim-cmake
     - This package is only installed it libsdurwsim-all-dev as it currently can't handle the individual components.
       It will therefore always try to load all sdurwsim libraries.